SpudGunMan/meshing-around/modules/README.md

+# Modules and Adding stuff

+To help with code testing see `etc/simulator.py` to simulate a bot.
+I also enjoy meshtasticd(linux-native) in noradio with MQTT server and client to just emulate a mesh.

-By following these steps, you can add a new bbs option to the bot.
+## By following these steps, you can add a new bbs option to the bot.

 1. **Define the Command Handler**:
    Add a new function in mesh_bot.py to handle the new command.
 For example, if you want to add a command `newcommand`: